sureshrgmi/Leisure_Hubs/Readme.md

 ### Data Preprocessing
 Preprocessing the collected tweets by removing irrelevent information such as URLs, hashtags and user mentions and only retai  the necessary text and geo-location information.

+### Sentiment Analysis
+Performing sentiment analysis on the tweets in each location cluster to determine the overall sentiment associated with the location

+Following is the link to the code for data preprocessing and sentiment analysis.
+[Link](Data_Preprocessing_And_Sentiment_Analysis.ipynb)
 ### Location Clustering
 Using spatial clustering algorithms such as K-Means clustering and DBSCAN to group the tweets into different clusters representing potential leisure hubs.

-### Sentiment Analysis
-Performing sentiment analysis on the tweets in each location cluster to determine the overall sentiment associated with the location

 ### Visualization
 Performing the visualization of the data utilizing the spatial, sentiment and temporal features and gathering the information from the data.